 And if wine ice cream isn’t for you, Heladería Miranda Creador del Helado de Vino also serves traditional flavors of ice cream.

 - Address: Av.
 Gral.
 Güemes Norte 170, A4427 Cafayate, Salta, Argentina

 - Hours of Operation: Daily from 1:00 pm – 11:00 pm

 Relax in the Town Square

 One of my favorite things to do in Cafayate was simply relaxing in the town square.
 It is the perfect place to sit watching the city pass by enjoying fresh empanadas from the ladies down the street.
 Or perhaps enjoy local meat and cheese from the small market on Belgrano Street just near the town square.
 Sit back and relax enjoying the beautiful views this quaint town has to offer.

 Hostal La Montaña

-Centrally located with clean, air conditioned rooms, the Hostal La Montaña is a simple hostel in Cafayate best suited for those on a budget.
-Breakfast is included in the cost of the room and the hotel staff are friendly and helpful.
+Centrally located with clean, air-conditioned rooms, the Hostal La Montaña is a simple hostel in Cafayate best suited for those on a budget.
+Breakfast is included in the cost of the room and the hotel staff is friendly and helpful.
 Prices start at USD $66 for a two-night stay.